canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q4/QuestionText.md

 - Main method:
-    - A `main` method which initializes an array of 5 `Bed` objects with **numBeams** of each of them being 24, then go through them and try to make them using `makeFurniture` method.
+    - A `main` method which initializes an array of 5 `Bed` objects with **numBeams** of each of them being 24, then go through them and attempt to make one of each object using `makeFurniture` method.
 Finally, print the number of beds made in format
       of: "x pieces of furniture were made" where x is the number of furniture made.